OpenExonaut/OpenExonaut/README.md

 * Socket policy server to satisfy the Unity Web Player [security sandbox](https://docs.unity3d.com/351/Documentation/Manual/SecuritySandbox.html)
 * SmartFoxServer2X with custom zone and room extensions acting as the matchmaking server and actual game server respectively

 To simplify development and deployment, all but the last component have been combined into one piece of software, which is available under the `ExonautServer` directory.
-The SmartFoxServer2X extension lives under the `ExonautExtension` directory.
+The SmartFoxServer2X extensions live under the `ExonautExtension` directory.

 ~~More in-depth explanations of each component, how the client interacts with them, and how request/response packets are structured can be found in the `docs/` folder.~~
 This is unfortunately not available yet, but work is slowly being done.
 For the time being, feel free to reference decompiled client code generated via ILSpy/dnSpy.